 Attleborough Academy is committed to working with all of the Academy community and this document has been produced through consultation with students, parents and carers, council members and members of staff.
 Your feedback and future involvement in the review of our SEND offer is welcomed.
-Contact information for the SENCO at AAN is Jeremy Ricketts at email@example.com
+Contact information for the Assistant SENCO at AAN is Emma Thompson at firstname.lastname@example.org

 For other useful contacts, please see below.

 AAN believes in participation for all and seeks total adult and student commitment to learning for life.
 Our culture is fully inclusive and responsive to diversity of student background and interest.

 High quality teaching is paramount and to this end, teaching and learning experiences are actively monitored.
 Student progress is continually assessed for high level progression and if required, appropriate intervention strategies are deployed.
 The learning culture is flexible enough to meet the needs of all learners.